Bilevel Imaging Learning Problems as Mathematical Programs with Complementarity Constraints: Reformulation and Theory: Introduction

-In the case of bilevel imaging learning problems, due to the difficulties already mentioned, optimality conditions have been previously obtained using a local regularization of the nonsmooth terms and performing an asymptotic analysis thereafter \cite{de2013image,kunisch2013bilevel,van2017learning}, yielding a \emph{C-stationarity} system (see also \cite{hintermuller2017analytical,hintermuller2019generating} for a related approach based on a dual reformulation of the lower-level problem).
+In the case of bilevel imaging learning problems with total variation, for instance, due to the difficulties already mentioned, optimality conditions have been previously obtained using a local regularization of the nonsmooth terms and performing an asymptotic analysis thereafter \cite{de2013image,van2017learning}, yielding a \emph{C-stationarity} system (see also \cite{hintermuller2017analytical,hintermuller2019generating} for a related approach based on a dual reformulation of the lower-level problem).
 Alternatively, a direct nonsmooth approach was considered in \cite{hintermuller2015bilevel} and \cite{dlrvillacis2021} to learn point spread functions in blind deconvolution models and the weight in front of the fidelity term in denoising models, respectively.
 In both such cases, the parameter affects the fidelity term and, based on variational analysis tools, \emph{M-stationarity} systems were derived.
 Recently \cite{delosreyesvillacis}, M-stationarity conditions were also obtained for total variation bilevel learning problems, when the scale-dependent parameter appears within the regularizer.
-In summary, so far, M-stationarity systems are the sharpest ones that have been obtained for the type of problems in question.
+In summary, so far, M-stationarity systems are the sharpest ones that have been obtained for total variation bilevel problems.

-In this paper we improve previous results and provide sharper optimality conditions for bilevel imaging learning problems by means of an MPCC reformulation.
-By restricting our attention to first and second order regularizers, and exploiting the geometric nature of the primal-dual reformulation of the lower-level problem, we are indeed able, after performing suitable changes of variables, to reformulate the bilevel instances as MPCC.
-This reformulation opens the door to a detailed characterization of stationarity conditions; we are able to demonstrate \emph{S-stationarity} (\Cref{thm: strong stationarity MPCC} and \Cref{thm: strongg stationarity general problem}) under suitable assumptions.
+In this paper we extend and improve previous results, providing sharper optimality conditions for bilevel imaging learning problems by means of an MPCC reformulation.
+By restricting our attention to first- and second-order sparsity-based convex regularizers, and exploiting the geometric nature of the primal-dual reformulation of the lower-level problem, we are indeed able, after introducing suitable auxiliar variables, to reformulate the bilevel instances as MPCC.
+This reformulation opens the door to a detailed characterization of stationarity conditions; we are able to demonstrate \emph{M-} and \emph{S-stationarity} (\Cref{thm: strong stationarity MPCC} and \Cref{thm: strongg stationarity general problem}) under suitable assumptions.
 Moreover, also second-order sufficient optimality conditions may be derived in this manner (\Cref{thm: SSC}) and an infinite-dimensional bilevel counterpart may be stated as well (\Cref{sec:infinite}).